Nirbhaya Vahini

-Nirbhaya Vahini is a volunteer unit of the Honour for Women National Campaign.
-It was founded in January 2014 to help mobilize public opinion and launch a sustained campaign for the implementation of the movement’s Four-Point charter of demand.
+Nirbhaya Vahini is a volunteer unit of India's Honour for Women National Campaign.
+It was founded in January 2014 to help mobilize public opinion and launch a sustained campaign for the implementation of the movement's Four-Point charter of demand.

 Composition

 Nirbhaya Vahini is composed of thousands of volunteers drawn from all states of India.
 The volunteers range from working women, housewives to students.